-- Conduct programs, studies, seminars, and conferences, and encourage state and local women's business, professional, and civic organizations to do likewise, to educate the public to the problems of women;
+- Conduct programs, studies, seminars, and conferences, and encourage state and local women's business, professional, and civic organizations to do likewise, to educate the public on women's problems;

-- Consult with and advise the Governor and the agencies, departments, boards, and commissions of the state and local and municipal governments on matters pertaining to women;
+- Consult with and advise the Governor and the agencies, departments, boards and commissions of the state, local and municipal governments on matters pertaining to women;

-- Cooperate with the federal government and with the government of other states in programs relating to women; and
+- Cooperate with the federal government and with other states' governments on programs relating to women; and

 - Contract from time to time as may be appropriate with experts and consultants who may be utilized as deemed necessary and make other purchases and expenditures, all in accordance with the provisions of KRS Chapter 45A, and make such other agreements, subject to the provisions of KRS Chapter 45 and 45A, and perform any acts that may be necessary to carry out the purpose of KRS 344.510 to 344.530.